turbolent/ralph/README.markdown

 # Ralph

 Ralph is a Lisp-1 dialect that compiles to JavaScript.
 It is inspired by [Dylan - An object-oriented dynamic language](http://lispm.dyndns.org/documentation/prefix-dylan/book.annotated/annotated-manual.html), but doesn't feature multiple-inheritance and multi-methods.
-Instead it borrows the concept of protocols from Clojure.

 ## Status